 Support Local Productions at Huntington Theatre

-Boston’s leading professional theatre since 1982, the Huntington theatre has won multiple Tony awards for "Best Regional Theater" and more than 150 Elliot Norton and Independent Reviewers of New England Awards.
+Boston’s leading professional theatre since 1982, the Huntington theatre has won the Tony award for "Best Regional Theater" and more than 150 Elliot Norton and Independent Reviewers of New England Awards.
 As of 2018, the Huntington had played to an audience of 3.5 million, and presented more than 200 plays—18 of which went on to Broadway or off-Broadway.

 Have a Toast at "Cheers"